RB Commons Home

 FAMILY CORNER

-My husband and I returned to the United States in June of 1998, after an absence of some years, during which we had worked and lived in Hong Kong.
+My husband and I returned to the United States in June of 1998, after an absence of some years during which we had worked and lived in Hong Kong.
 While living abroad, we had already learned the meaning of the term "long distance caregiving" from concrete experience.
-When the call came from Best View in January of that year, to let us know that at the 1998 national AGO convention, Roberta would be awarded the AGO President's Award, our lives began inevitably to change course.
-At first, we thought we were embarking on another routine trip "home," but as the date of the convention neared, our recognition of the changes to come became ever more insistent.
-We arranged for Roberta to fly with a close friend and colleague from Connecticut to Denver, Colorado, where the 101st annual AGO convention was to be held.
+When the call came from Connecticut in January of that year, to inform us that at its 1998 national convention, my mother Roberta would be awarded the American Guild of Organists' President's Award, our lives began inevitably to change course.

-We made the 20-odd-hour trek by air from Hong Kong to Denver, and as we came through the revolving door of the convention hotel, I heard, through the echoing din of hotel-lobby chatter, my own mother's distinctive voice: "Is that Grace?"
+As we came through the revolving door of the convention hotel, I heard, through the echoing din of a crowded lobby, my own mother's distinctive voice cut away the noise: "Is that Grace?"
 From that moment, my experience of family life was turned upside-down, as I learned the ultimate value of seeing things from another person's perspective.

 Scrabble with Roberta